08 Mar Western Landmark: El Monte Sagrado

 El Monte Sagrado was founded by Thomas Worrel Jr., a visionary developer who was enthralled by the small Southwestern town and its myriad old adobe buildings.
 He wanted the resort to offer a “world-class sanctuary for those seeking refuge from a hectic world.”
 The luxurious and eco-friendly hotel opened in 2003.

 In 2007, El Monte Sagrado was purchased and updated by the Florida-based company Kessler Hotels, which took it through phase two of construction.
-Living Designs Group, who had been instrumental in the first phase of construction of the hotel, built an additional 48 hotel rooms, a banquet center, and a spa.
+Living Designs Group, who had been instrumental in the first phase of the hotel’s construction, built an additional 48 hotel rooms, a banquet center, and a spa.

 In 2015, Heritage Hotels, a New Mexico-based resort company devoted to “embodying the culture, spirit, and tradition of New Mexico,” purchased the property, adding it to their upscale portfolio that includes four historic hotels in Santa Fe: The Inn at Loretto, Eldorado Hotel, Hotel St. Francis, and Hotel Chimayo.